 2. Which setting can I actually picture myself enjoying with my date?

-I’d like someone who chooses beach over indoor pool, any day.
+I’d like someone who chooses the beach over the indoor pool, any day.

 Indonesia.
 I’d definitely have to transit to Indonesia.
 Head to Bali and catch some decent waves.
 The last time I surfed was ages ago.